 Who is keeping this stuff from us???

-Other benefits of consuming, well, let me digress for a minute.
+At this point you may be asking how to consume the coconut oil.
 Some people liberally cook with it, others spread it on toast or stir it in applesauce that is slightly warm, or just eat spoonfuls out of the jar.
 At the time, we did the applesauce thing.
-That was more than two years ago, and since then we just cook and bake with it a lot, stir it in tea or coffee, as well as saute and roast vegetables in it.
+Since then we just cook and bake with it a lot, stir it in tea or coffee, as well as sautee and roast vegetables in it.
 My favorite way is to stir a spoonful into hot tea.

 And if you, no, when you buy some, (because you are not crazy are you?) look for the organic, unrefined, expeller pressed virgin coconut oil which costs about $6.99 for a 14oz. jar.
 At Whole Foods and Trader Joes it is in the same section as all of the other oils.